mihigoanaja/stylemate/README.md

 For detailed usage and examples, please refer to the [documentation](#documentation).

-## Documentation
+## Documentation (Coming Soon)

-Comprehensive documentation is available on our [official site](https://yourwebsite.com/stylemate-docs).
+Comprehensive documentation is available on our [official site](https://mihigoanaja.blogspot.com/stylemate-docs).
 Here you'll find:

 - Full class reference
 - Examples of usage
 - Code snippets for common patterns
-- Best practices and tips for using Stylemate effectively
+- Best practices and tips for using stylemate effectively

 ## Contributing